SausageCats/bookmarkdirs/README.md

 :--|:--
 ba [name] [dir]  | Add a current directory or specified directory by the argument [dir] to a bookmark file with a bookmark name, which is automatically assigned when the argument [name] is omitted.
-The bookmark file is created at `$HOME/.bookmarkdirs` as default. bb               | Back to the previous directory. bd \<name...\>   | Delete the bookmark names.
+The bookmark file is created at `$HOME/.bookmarkdirs` as default. bb               | Back to the previous directory. bCC              | (Dangerous command) Copy a saved list to the current directory.
+The list is created by bs command. bd \<name...\>   | Delete the bookmark names.
 Multiple names are accepted. be               | Edit the bookmark file. bh               | Show the help message. bm \[name\]      | Move to the specified directory.
-When the \[name\] is omitted, the last directory you added will be moved. bp               | Print bookmarks.
+When the \[name\] is omitted, the last directory you added will be moved. bp               | Print bookmarks. bs \<name...\>   | Save the specified files or directories for bCC command.

 ## Get started